iterorganization/Fusion-Conventions/docs/Geometry_Descriptions_for_Fusion_Conventions.md

 the collection of connected line segments associated with a particular value in _data_variable_.
 This number corresponds with the number of consecutive entries in the 1D variables described in the attribute `node_coordinates`.
-It follows that each such numbers should be greater than 1.
+It follows that each of these numbers should be greater than 1.

 Considering two consecutive nodes, the first node represents the beginning of a line segment and the second node represents the end of this line segment.